 In the morning visit the city that throughout the era of the Byzantine Empire was the “co-reigning” city, second in population and prestige only to Constantinople.

 Visit unique monuments and feel the glorious Byzantine past in some of the oldest and most characteristic churches of the Christian world as well as in the Museum of Byzantine Culture, awarded by the Council of Europe’s Museum Prize for the year 2005.

-Rest of the day free, to enjoy time in the lively center of the city.
+The rest of the day free, to enjoy time in the lively centre of the city.
 (Dinner and overnight)